jmueller17/sociometrics/README.md

   more specific functionalities to feed sociometric data to other downstream analysis.

-  The devepment of the code has been carried out within the framework of the H2020 [GEDII](http://www.gedii.eu) project, which has received ffunding from the European Commission under the Grant Agreement nº 665851.
+  The devepment of the code has been carried out within the framework of the H2020 [GEDII](http://www.gedii.eu) project, which has received funding from the European Commission under the Grant Agreement nº 665851.